H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Data Sharing.md

 # Angular Data Sharing
-We often need to share data within our application.
+We often need to share data within our [[Angular]] application.
 Here we will go over multiple ways to do so in different situation.

 ## Communication Within Component
 ### One-Way Data Binding